zulfadz/the-plain/_posts/2022-05-29-finite-difference-order.md

 ```
 > 0.00818613271699

-Compare this with approximation using five-point operators:
+Compare this finding with the approximation using five-point operators:

 ```python
 # five-point operators